pbloem/motive/README.md

 ```
 Check the jitpack link above for linking from gradle/sbt/leiningen projects, and to see what the latest release is.

 Have a look at the classes Compare and CompareLarge for hints on how to set up a motif experiment from within java code.
-For comman line usage, see the next section.
+For command line usage, see the next section.

 ## Usage examples